Type is ubiquitous.

-Upon having grasped a handle on print and press production and finished art procedures from the agency’s artist and production manager his next career move came as the art director for a regional group of stores within a chain of an electrical appliance retailer designing ads and managing type specs and images.
+Upon grasping a handle on print and press production and finished art procedures from the agency’s artist and production manager his next career move came as the art director for a regional group of stores within an electrical appliance chain designing ads and managing type specs and images.